 “Not 4,000, but just a total four,” he testified.
 “Not 10,000.
 Not 5,000.”

-The Trump campaign also alleged 66,000 underage people, 2,423 unregistered voters and 2,056 felons voted in the election.
+The Trump campaign also alleged 66,000 underage people, 2,423 unregistered voters and 2,056 felons voted in the election in Georgia.

 Raffensperger said there were zero cases of underage people and unregistered voters casting ballots.
-He said his department identified fewer than 74 voters who were still serving a felony sentenced.
+He said his department identified fewer than 74 voters who were still serving a felony sentence.

 “Every single allegation we checked, we ran down the rabbit trail to make sure that our numbers were accurate,” Raffensperger said.